d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 4. Is this a simple random sample or a convenience sample?
 How do you know?
 \vspace{0.5in}

-5. To what population should the results of this study be generalized, based on the sampling method?
+5. Based on the sampling method, to what population should the results of this study be generalized?
 \vspace{0.5in}

 6. One way to separate into two groups would be give all the males the placebo and all the non-males the new drug.
 Would this be a reasonable strategy?
 Explain your answer.
 \vspace{1in}

-7. Could the scientists fix the problem with the strategy presented in question 6 by putting four males into the drug group so that the drug group has 8 non-males and 4 females and the placebo group has 12 males?
+7. Could the scientists fix the problem with the strategy presented in question 6 by putting four males into the drug group so that the drug group has 8 non-males and 4 males and the placebo group has 12 males?
 Explain your answer.
 \vspace{0.5in}

 8. A third strategy would be to **block** on sex.
 In this type of study, the scientists would assign 4 non-males and 8 males to each group.
 Say they put the four tallest non-males and eight tallest males into the placebo group and the remaining subjects into the control group.

+    a.
 Using this strategy, how many males are in each group?
+\vspace{0.3in}

+    b.
 What is the sample size of each group?
+\vspace{0.3in}

+    c.
 Is the proportion of males the same in the drug and placebo groups?
+\vspace{0.3in}

+9. **Assume the scientists used the strategy in question 8 and found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.**  Could that difference be due to the sex of the subjects?
+Explain your answer.
 \vspace{0.5in}

-9. **Assume the scientists used the strategy in question 8 and found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.
-Could that difference be due to the sex of the subjects?
+    b.
+Could it be due to other variables?
 Explain your answer.
-Could it be due to other variables?
-Explain your answer.**
-\vspace{1in}
+\vspace{0.5in}

 \newpage